AliQorbaniFard/Seminar_LC-ADC/README.md

 - ✅ Event-driven sampling
 - ✅ Ideal for biomedical & IoT sensor interfaces

-They’re an emerging topic in **analog/mixed-signal IC design**, and this presentation provides a great starting point for students, researchers, and enthusiasts.
+They’re an emerging topic in **mixed-signal IC design**, and this presentation provides a great starting point for students, researchers, and enthusiasts.

 ---

 ## 🎓 Author

-**Ali [Your Last Name]**
+**Ali Qorbani Fard**
 Master’s student in Electronics – Analog IC Design
 K. N. Toosi University of Technology
 🦊 Founder of [Sly Fox Electronics](https://www.youtube.com/@SlyFoxElectronics)

 ---

-## 🧠 Related Work

-This presentation is part of my ongoing thesis:
-**“Design and Simulation of a Low-Power Two-Stage CMOS Operational Amplifier for Analog Front-End of a Photodiode-Based Gas Sensor Using Level-Crossing ADC in 180nm CMOS Technology”**

----

 ## 📎 License

 This content is shared for educational purposes.
-© 2025 Ali [Your Last Name] – All rights reserved.
+© 2025 Ali Qorbani Fard – All rights reserved.

 ---